Dashboard Phase 3 Module 1: B2C vs B2B

 "I have a specific industry background and want to use it."

 This one cuts both ways.
 If your background is in healthcare, education, tech, or professional services—B2B will let you sell directly into those sectors.
-If your background is consumer-facing (retail, hospitality, caregiving), B2C will feel immediately natural.
-Your existing knowledge is your edge either way.
+If your background is consumer-facing (retail, hospitality, caregiving), B2B is actually where your skills transfer most powerfully — because B2B rewards the same listening, relationship-building, and communication skills you've been using for years.
+You're not starting from scratch.
+You're translating.

 "I want maximum flexibility and eventually to work for myself."

-Start in B2B or B2C to build your skills and track record, then transition to 1099.
+Start in a W2 B2B role to build your skills and track record, then transition to 1099.
 The Module 2C deep-dive on the 1099 path will show you exactly how that progression looks—and which 1099 model is most accessible from where you're starting.

 "I'm not sure yet.
 Both sound interesting."